abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

   5. `[7] Mount partitions` - The installer will ask for specific partitions to pick, observe the box descriptions carefully!
      1. Hit "ok" in the warning window
      2. Pick the root partition, this should be the `/dev/mapper/cryptroot` entry
-     3. Pick the `ext4` file system, answer `Yes` in the warning box after that, accept the default flags in the box after that with `OK` and       confirm
+     3. Pick the `btrfs` file system, answer `Yes` in the warning box after that, tuff off the `autodefrag` flag, turn on the `ssd` flag if installing on a SSD in the box after that with `OK` and confirm
      4. Optionally select the SWAP partition and use the default suggested size
      5. In the `Select additional partitions` box, pick `Done -` and hit `OK`
      6. In the `Select UEFI partition` box, pick the UEFI partition created in step `[2]` above, confirm format, and in the next box